quacrobat/yume/README.md

 - install node.js and npm
 - download the repository
-- go to the root directory of yume and execute "npm install" in a console to install all dependencies
+- go to the root directory of YUME and execute "npm install" in a console to install all dependencies
 - execute "npm start" to start the application

 ## Developing with YUME

 YUME uses Browserify to manage its dependencies.
 So you just develop a node.js application and generate a bundle-file for the browser with your entire code.
-Type the following command to auto-generate the bundle, when editing the source-files in the src-directory.
+Open a console, go to the root directory of YUME and type the following command to auto generate the bundle when editing source-files in the src-directory.

 	grunt watch